Kumaken/FMN-Project/README.md

 If somehow you find :
 1. Somebody got left out somehow.
-2. I got nickname wrong.
+2. I got the person's nickname wrong.
 3. A bug.
 Please let me know.
 Thank you and apologies.